 William Nana Beeko || Chief Editor, AmaGhana Online

-African governments have suffered unfair credit ratings of their prevailing economic situations by International Credit Agencies which have done more harm than good.
+This is because African governments have suffered unfair credit rating of their prevailing economic situations by International Credit Agencies.

 The Ghana Stock Exchange (GSE) is implementing the process of establishing credit rating agencies in Ghana, to rate the issuance of bonds in order to bring some confidence and comfort to investors.

-Indeed, this is timely and refreshing considering the challenging times African governments contend with as a result of poor credit ratings by these International Credit Rating Agencies.
+Indeed, this is timely and refreshing considering the challenging moments African governments have had to contend with as a result of poor credit ratings by these International Credit Rating Agencies.

 As a matter of fact, the African Union championing the agenda for Africa’s own Credit Rating Agencies that will paint a true different picture of the economic situation of African governments is a big initiative to cheer home about in order to boost investor confidence and attraction.